GitEric77/MotoBM/README.md

 `./zone.py -b uhf -t mcc -m 310 -tg`

 will create separate XML zone files for each repeater with active talkgroups.
 It will also create a contacts.csv file with all unique talkgroup IDs and their names fetched from the BrandMeister API.

+`./zone.py -b uhf -t mcc -m 310 -tg --city-prefix`

+will create separate XML zone files for each repeater with active talkgroups, using a 3-character city abbreviation prefix in the channel names (e.g., "NYC.Worldwide").

 `./zone.py -n 'Minneapolis' -b uhf -t gps -lat 44.9570 -lon=-93.2780 -6 -o custom_folder`